futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

 One of our strengths is that we critically challenge our clients and their ideas for projects.
 If it seems that doing this project would not create value for the Client, _we have to have the courage to say no to the money offered_ and to try to find an actual problem worth solving.
-Doing this will strengthen the Client relationship in the long run.
+Doing this will strengthen the partnership in the long run.

-If the problem is not an actual problem for the end users, doing the project is a total waste.
+If the problem is not an actual problem for the end users, doing the project is a total waste and money is best used elsewhere.

 If the value of the solution is smaller than the cost of solving it, it does not make sense to allocate time & money to the project.
 Remember to _Ask why!_